Most Talked-About Controversies Linked to Phil Mickelson

 Controversies are a part of history.
 Explore the biggest scandals linked to Phil Mickelson.

-Philip Alfred Mickelson, nicknamed "Lefty," is a prominent American professional golfer currently playing in the LIV Golf League.
-A highly accomplished player, he has secured 45 PGA Tour victories, including six major championships: three Masters titles, two PGA Championships, and one Open Championship.
-Notably, Mickelson became the oldest major championship winner in history at the 2021 PGA Championship at the age of 50.
-He is known for his left-handed playing style despite being naturally right-handed.
+Philip Alfred Mickelson, known as Phil Mickelson and nicknamed "Lefty," is a highly accomplished American professional golfer currently playing in the LIV Golf League.
+He has secured 45 PGA Tour victories, highlighted by six major championships: three Masters titles, two PGA Championships, and one Open Championship.
+Notably, Mickelson became the oldest major championship winner at the 2021 PGA Championship at 50 years old.
+He is renowned for his left-handed playing style.

-In 2012, Mickelson made trades in Dean Foods in conjunction with confidential information provided by Thomas Davis, a former director of Dean Foods Company.
+In 2012, Mickelson traded in Dean Foods stock based on confidential information provided by Thomas Davis, a former director of Dean Foods Company, and profited more than $931,000.

-On May 30, 2014, The Wall Street Journal reported that the FBI and SEC were investigating Mickelson and associates for insider trading in Clorox and Dean Foods stock.
-Mickelson denied any wrongdoing.
+On May 30, 2014, The Wall Street Journal reported that the FBI and U.S. Securities and Exchange Commission (SEC) were investigating Phil Mickelson and his associates for insider trading in Clorox and Dean Foods stock.

-May 19, 2016: Named as Relief Defendant in SEC Complaint
+May 19, 2016: Mickelson named as relief defendant in SEC complaint

-On May 19, 2016, Mickelson was named as a relief defendant in an SEC complaint alleging insider trading but avoided criminal charges in a parallel case.
+On May 19, 2016, Phil Mickelson was named as a relief defendant in an SEC complaint alleging insider trading related to Dean Foods stock but avoided criminal charges.

 2018: Controversial Incident at U.S. Open

-During the third round of the 2018 U.S. Open, Phil Mickelson incurred a two-stroke penalty for hitting his ball while it was still moving, resulting in a score of 81.
+In the third round of the 2018 U.S. Open, Phil Mickelson incurred a two-stroke penalty for intentionally hitting his ball while it was still moving.
+He ultimately shot an 81 (+11) for the round.

-On June 9, 2022, the PGA Tour suspended Mickelson and 16 other members for participating in a conflicting event without permission from the tour.
+On June 9, 2022, the first day of the LIV Golf Invitational London, the PGA Tour suspended Phil Mickelson and 16 other current and former tour members for participating in a conflicting event without permission from the tour.